Closure of 3 Southern California power plants likely to be postponed, state energy officials decide

 During last September’s heat wave, Newsom issued something called a Flex Alert, which asked Californians to use less energy during the evenings in part by setting their thermostats to 78 degrees Fahrenheit (26 degrees Celsius) or higher.
 The result was a dramatic reduction in reliance on the grid, Cheng said.

+Cheng said the state keeps depending on being able to use gas plants as a crutch.

-“There’s always this crux of being able to extend the life of gas plants,” Cheng said.
-“As long as we have these gas plants online, we never really have to invest in clean energy solutions.”
+“As long as we have these gas plants online, we never really have to invest in clean energy solutions,” Cheng said.

 Sophie Austin is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
 Follow Austin on Twitter: @sophieadanna.